 Treatments and drugs

 Treatment of claudication and peripheral artery disease can help prevent your disease from getting worse and reduce your symptoms.
+Lifestyle changes, such as quitting smoking and participating in a regular exercise regimen, are often the first steps in treating claudication.

 If your claudication symptoms don't improve after adopting a healthier lifestyle, your doctor may suggest other treatment options, including: